ivadomed/ivadomed/docs/source/tutorials/one_class_segmentation_2d_unet.rst

 We will use a publicly-available dataset consisting of MRI data of the spinal cord.
 This dataset is a subset of the `spine-generic multi-center dataset <https://github.com/spine-generic/data-multi-subject>`_ and has been pre-processed to facilitate training/testing of a new model.
-Namely, for each subject, all six contrasts were co-registered together, and semi-manual cord segmentation label was created.
-More details `here <https://github.com/ivadomed/ivadomed/blob/master/dev/prepare_data/README.md>`_.
+Namely, for each subject, all six contrasts were co-registered together.
+Semi-manual cord segmentation for all modalities and manual cerebrospinal fluid labels for T2w modality were created.
+More details
+`here <https://github.com/ivadomed/ivadomed/blob/master/dev/prepare_data/README.md>`_.

 To download the dataset (~450MB), run the following commands in your terminal: